-All roadway segments and intersections will operate at an acceptable level of service in the design year of 2048 except for SR 50 and the Long Boat Lane/Cypress Lake Glen Boulevard intersections, the latter only during certain hours of the day.
+With the proposed four-lane widening improvements, all roadway segments and intersections will operate at an acceptable level of service in the design year of 2048 except for SR 50 and the Long Boat Lane/Cypress Lake Glen Boulevard intersections, the latter only during certain hours of the day.
+Without the proposed widening (no build scenario), portions of Chuluota Road will reach capacity by opening year, and all of Chuluota Road will be at LOS F by the year 2038.

-7.2 Typical Section and Alignment
+7.2 Typical Sections

-The proposed typical section is shown on Figure 7-1 and the preferred alignment is shown on the concept plans contained in Appendix A. The roadway design elements incorporated into the preferred alternative include the following:
+The proposed typical section is shown on Figure 7-1 (next page) and reflected on the concept plans contained in Appendix A. The roadway design elements incorporated into the preferred alternative include the following:

-- Four 11-foot travel lanes - A six-foot sidewalk located on one side of the roadway and 10-foot to 14-path on the other side - A 22-foot raised median with Type E curb and gutter . - Type F curb and gutter along the outside lanes with four-foot utility strips between the back of curb and the sidewalk or path - A grass strip between the path or sidewalk with the right-of-way line of varying width - The proposed right-of-way is typically 120 feet wide
+- Four 11-foot travel lanes - A six-foot sidewalk located on one side of the roadway and 10-foot to 14-path on the other side - A 22-foot raised median with Type E curb and gutter to include street trees - Type F curb and gutter along the outside lanes with four-foot utility strips between the back of curb and the sidewalk or path - · A grass strip between the path or sidewalk with the right-of-way line of varying width - A proposed right-of-way width of 120 feet (note, much of the existing right-of-way is already 120-feet wide, thus minimizing the rightof-way impacts for this project